 Publication: Women Managers and the Gender-Based Gap in Access to Education: Evidence from Firm-Level Data in Developing Countries

-Several studies explore the differences in men’s and women’s labor market participation rates and wages.
-Some of these differences have been linked to gender disparities in education attainment and access.
-The present paper contributes to this literature by analyzing the relationship between the proclivity of a firm to have a female top manager and access to education among women relative to men in the country.
-The paper combines the literature on women’s careers in management, which has mostly focused on developed countries, with the development literature that has emphasized the importance of access to education.
-Using firm-level data for 73 developing countries, the analysis finds strong evidence that countries with a higher proportion of female top managers also have higher enrollment rates for women relative to men in primary, secondary, and tertiary education.
+A number of studies explore the differences in men's and women's labor market participation rates and wages.
+Some of these differences have been linked to gender disparities in education access and attainment.
+The present paper contributes to this literature by analyzing the relationship between the proclivity of a firm having a top woman manager and access to education among women relative to men in the country.
+The study combines the literature on women's careers in management, which has mostly focused on developed countries, with the development literature that has emphasized the importance of access to education.
+Using firm-level data for seventy-three developing countries in 2007–10, the study finds strong evidence that countries with a higher proportion of top women managers also have higher enrollment rates for women relative to men in primary, secondary, and tertiary education.